adamakio/KuCoin-HFT-Bot/README.md

 ## Usage
 To start using the Kucoin Simple Bot:
-- On Windows, navigate to either the `exec_eng/` or `exec_esp/` directory and run the executable that matches your operating system and language preference.
+- On Windows, navigate to either the `exec_eng/` or `exec_esp/` directory and run the executable
-- On MacOS, you must first create the executable by running `executable.py`
+- On MacOS, you must first create the executable by running `executable.py` to overwrite the Windows executable

 ## Contributions
 Contributions to the Kucoin Simple Bot are welcome.
 Please ensure that you update tests as appropriate and adhere to the existing coding style.